fastfetch-cli/fastfetch/README.md

 ## Packaging

 At the moment, i only package for the [AUR](https://aur.archlinux.org/packages/fastfetch-git/).
 This package will install both the fastfetch and the flashfetch binary (with default configuration), as well as the bash completion.
+There also exists a package in the [Manjaro Repositorys](https://gitlab.manjaro.org/packages/community/fastfetch), not packaged by me, but usually very up-to-date.

 ## FAQ